April 12, 2019

 Tucked away in Hampstead is the lovely 17th-century Fenton House and Garden whose annual Cadbury Egg Hunt leads you through a kitchen garden, an orchard, a sunken garden and along secret paths.
 The name’s a misnomer, as your mission is to find not eggs but wonderful creatures of all shapes and sizes, with a tasty Cadbury chocolate reward for every completed trail.
 From 19–22 April, with staggered entrance times.

 On the banks of the Thames southwest of central London, the royal palace of Hampton Court hosts its annual Lindt Gold Bunny Easter Hunt from 6–22 April.
 Follow the Easter trail through the palace and gardens to find where the Lindt Gold Bunnies are hiding, and solve some tricky challenges to claim a delicious chocolate treat.

 Book a table at the swanky Sanderson hotel in London’s West End, and enjoy an Easter weekend reinvention of its Mad Hatter’s Afternoon Tea.
 This outlandish take on the traditional British ritual has recently been refreshed, so expect an array of new Alice-themed treats – a mocha chessboard gateau, the Mad March Hare’s vanilla pocket watch macaroon – alongside your special Easter cake.
 From 30 March – 2 April.

-A mile-and-a-half down the road, the English National Ballet presents My First Ballet: Swan Lake at the Peacock Theatre near Aldwych from 29 March – 7 April.
+A mile-and-a-half down the road, the English National Ballet presents My First Ballet: Sleeping Beauty at the Peacock Theatre near Aldwych from 16–27 April.
 Created especially for children, the ballet features second year students from the English National Ballet School.